microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 What this means is that `FlushMode.Immediate` will send each op it its own payload to the server, while `FlushMode.TurnBased` will accumulate all ops in a single JS turn and send them together in the same payload.
 Technically, `FlushMode.Immediate` can be simulated with `FlushMode.TurnBased` by calling any async API immediately after producing each op.
 Therefore, for all intents and purposes, `FlushMode.Immediate` enables all batches sent to the server to have only one op.

-**By default, Fluid uses FlushMode.TurnBased** as:
+**By default, Fluid uses `FlushMode.TurnBased`** as:

 -   it is more efficient from an I/O perspective (batching ops overall decrease the number of payloads sent to the server)
--   reduces concurrency related bugs as it ensures that all ops are generated within the same JS turn and then applied by all clients within a single JS turn.
+-   reduces concurrency related bugs, as it ensures that all ops are generated within the same JS turn and then applied by all clients within a single JS turn.
 Clients using the same pattern can safely assume ops will be applied exactly as they are observed locally.

+As `FlushMode.TurnBased` accumulates ops, it is the most vulnerable to run into the 1MB socket limit.

 ## Compression